zjkmxy/prof-zhang-philo/README.md

     - If you only write papers, you won't know whether it actually works.
     - Academic guys do systematic stydies and operators solve problems (in a quick and dirty way), so there are so many "Operators' Hack" today.
 * NDN doesn't promise security, but it offers blocks to build a secure system.
+* Human by its nature is overly generalized, not good for system design.